34-Year-Old Pitcher – Free Agent

 There was no outlook written for Francisco Liriano in 2018.
 Check out the latest news below for more on his current fantasy value.

 Francisco Liriano Contract Information:

-Signed a one-year, $1 million contract with the Pirates in February 2013 that includes a vesting option for 2014.
+Signed a three-year, $39 million deal with the Pirates in December 2014.

 To instantly reveal our fantasy analysis of every player – including Francisco Liriano – simply subscribe now.

 |2012 (Multiple Teams)||28||MAJ||MIN/CWS||34||28||0||156.7||143||93||19||167||87||6||12||0||0||1||5.34||1.47|